-gap The minimum length of a gap across which it is assumed that no locus can exist. checkDuplication leckbupiication to TRUE.
+gap The minimum length of a gap across which it is assumed that no locus can exist. checkDuplication to TRUE justChunks If TRUE, returns a vector of the chunks rather than the GRanges object with chunks attached.
+Defaults to FALSE.

 Should we check whether or not reads are duplicated within a chunk?
-Defaults libnames <- c("SL9", "SL10", "SL26", "SL32")
+Defaults datadir <- system.file("extdata", package = "segmentSeq") libfiles <- c("SL9.txt", "SL10.txt", "SL26.txt", "SL32.txt")